 Should you use a budget template or app?

 This is completely up to you!
-To make your decision, you should consider your personality style and what would be easiest to use for your lifestyle.
+To decide, you should consider your personality style and what would be easiest to use for your lifestyle.
 Over the years, I have used all of the methods I mentioned at the beginning of the article, and over time my preferences changed.
+There is a variety of budgeting software to choose from.
 Regardless of what you decide to use, the key is just to get started!
 I will break down the pros and cons of each approach.

-I included a link to a FREE budget spreadsheet to use as a template.
+I included a link to a FREE budget spreadsheet below as a template.
 I always start with an Excel budget, even if I decide to use a different method later.
-In the video above, I show you how to use this budgeting spreadsheet to its fullest capabilities.
+In the video above, I show you how to use this budgeting spreadsheet fully.
 This budget template works very well in Microsoft Excel.
-If you have access to Google's suite of collaboration tools, this spreadsheet is also usable in Google Sheets.
-I highly recommend using Google Sheets if you need to create the budget with someone else or would like the option of taking it on the go.
+If you can access Google's suite of collaboration tools, this spreadsheet is also usable in Google Sheets.
+I highly recommend using Google Sheets if you need to create the budget with someone else or would like to take it on the go.
 Google Sheets has an app where you can open the budget and track your monthly expenses from anywhere.
 If spreadsheets are your jam, this is for you!

-Works well for a monthly budget or weekly budgets
+- Works well for monthly or weekly budgets

 - Must have a certain level of spreadsheet knowledge

 - It may be hard to track accurately on the go

 There are quite a few free budget planners and worksheets out there for those that like pen and paper to help keep things organized.
 Or you could even make your own budget planner by just doing the steps we talked about before simply on a sheet of paper.
 The Internet is full of budgeting tools and templates that you can download, print out, and write down all of your information.